-Essex County Fire and Rescue Service's Fire Cadet programme is a nationally recognised three year programme run by our Community Development team at six fire stations across Essex.
+Essex County Fire and Rescue Service's Fire Cadet programme is a nationally recognised three-year programme run by our Community Development & Safeguarding Team at six fire stations across Essex.

-We current have Fire Cadets teams at: Clacton, Harlow, Great Baddow, Southend, Orsett and Dovercourt.
+We currently have 18 Fire Cadets Units at Clacton, Dovercourt, Great Baddow, Harlow, Orsett and Southend.

-Another important part of the course is community safety, where you will work our departments, firefighters and partner organisations to help the communities of Essex be safer.
-This will include community projects and fire station events and open days.
+Another important part of the course is community safety, where Cadets will work with our Prevention Department, firefighters and partner organisations to help the communities of Essex become safer.
+This will include community engagement, home fire safety activities, fire station events and open days.

-You will also have the opportunity to work towards your Cadet Firefighter Award and a Duke of Ediburgh Bronze, Silver and Gold Awards.
+Fire Cadets will also have the opportunity to work towards their Duke of Edinburgh Bronze, Silver and Gold Awards.

-Once you have completed your first year, you will demonstrate everything you have learned at a special "Pass-Out" Parade to your family and friends.
+Once the Cadets have completed their first year, they will demonstrate everything they have learned at a special "Passing-Out" Parade to their families and friends.
 Progression into year two and three is made through application and selection within your unit.

 We are now recruiting NEW fire cadets.
 If you are interested, please complete the application form and send it to: firstname.lastname@example.org.